Nauvoo Temple: History

 Most of the Latter Day Saints left Nauvoo, beginning in February 1846, but a small crew remained to finish the temple's first floor, so that it could be formally dedicated.
-Once the first floor was finished with pulpits and benches, the building was finally dedicated in private services on April 30, 1846, and in public services on 1 May.
-In September 1846 the remaining Latter Day Saints were driven from the city and vigilantes from the neighboring region, including Carthage, Illinois, entered the near-empty city and vandalized the temple.
+Once the first floor was finished with pulpits and benches, the building was dedicated in private services on April 30, 1846, and in public services on 1 May.
+In September 1846, the remaining Latter Day Saints were driven from the city and vigilantes from the neighboring region, including Carthage, Illinois, entered the near-empty city and vandalized the temple.

 Initially the church's agents tried to lease the structure, first to the Catholic Church, and then to private individuals.
 When this failed, they attempted to sell the temple, asking up to $200,000, but this effort also met with no success.
-On March 11, 1848, the LDS Church's agents sold the building to David T. LeBaron, for $5,000.
+On March 11, 1848, the church's agents sold the building to David T. LeBaron, for $5,000.
 Finally, the New York Home Missionary Society expressed interest in leasing the building as a school, but around midnight on October 8–9, 1848, the temple was set on fire by an unknown arsonist.
 Nauvoo's residents attempted to put out the fire, but the temple was gutted.
 James J. Strang, leader of the Strangite faction of Latter Day Saints, accused Young's agents of setting fire to the temple.
 However, Strang's charges were never proven.
 On April 2, 1849, LeBaron sold the damaged temple to Étienne Cabet for $2,000.
 Cabet, whose followers were called Icarians, hoped to establish Nauvoo as a communistic utopia.